MaorBezalel/10-favorite-characters-android-recyclerview/README.md

 ## 🧐 Introduction <a name = "introduction"></a>

 A simple Android Studio app written in Java to exercise RecyclerView.
 Upon launching the app, you will be presented with a list of characters from the SpongeBob SquarePants TV series.
-You can scroll through the list to view all characters, filter between using a search bar, and tap on them to view more information them.
+You can scroll through the list to view all characters, filter them using a search bar, and tap on any character to view more information about them.

 ## ⛏️ Technologies Used